fido-id/react-localstorage-ts/README.md

 # react-localstorage-ts

-A small layer over the browser's localstorage, fallbacks to an in-memory store localstorage is not supported by the browser.
+A small layer over the browser's localstorage, fallbacks to an in-memory store if localstorage is not supported by the browser.

 Built on `io-ts` and `fp-ts`, `react-localstorage-ts` gives you a standard way to access objects stored locally using `io-ts`'s encoding/decoding abilities.